Chevrotain/chevrotain/readme.md

    ```

 ## Getting Started
-The best place to start is the examples folder:
+The best place to start is the [examples folder](https://github.com/SAP/chevrotain/tree/master/examples):
 * The most basic one is: [Json Parser](https://github.com/SAP/chevrotain/blob/master/examples/json/json_parser.ts)
 * A more complex one is: [ECMAScript5 Parser](https://github.com/SAP/chevrotain/blob/master/examples/examples/ecmascript5_parser.ts)
 * Plain Javascript example in node.js: [Json Parser Plain.js](https://github.com/Chevrotain/examples_nodejs)
+* Using jison-lex for the lexing phase: [Plain.js with jison-lex](https://github.com/Chevrotain/examples_jison-lex)

-Note that most of the examples are written in Typescript.
+Note that The examples in the examples folder are written in Typescript.
 To see the generated(readable) javascript code:

 only once: